obdemirel/20fold_fMRI/README.md

 Demirel, Omer Burak, et al. "Improved simultaneous multi-slice functional MRI using self-supervised deep learning."
 2021 55th Asilomar Conference on Signals, Systems, and Computers.
 IEEE, 2021.

 This implementation is for 20-fold acceleration (5-fold SMS and 4-fold in-plane acceleration fMRI at 7T) with physics-guided self-supervised deep learning reconstruction.
-To train, please use main.py and the model that has been used in the paper can be found under savedModels folder.
+To train, please use main.py and the model that has been used in the paper can be found under the savedModels folder.

 Here is the data structure:
 RO:          # of readout lines,